Ken Hamlin

-Ken Hamlin (born January 20, 1981) is a former American football safety in the National Football League (NFL).
-He was drafted by the Seattle Seahawks in the second round of the 2003 NFL Draft and also played for the Dallas Cowboys, Baltimore Ravens and Indianapolis Colts.
-He played college football at Arkansas.
-Hamlin earned a Pro Bowl selection with the Cowboys in 2007.
+Ken Hamlin (born January 20, 1981) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the Arkansas Razorbacks.
+Hamlin was selected by the Seattle Seahawks in the second round of the 2003 NFL draft and also played for the Dallas Cowboys, Baltimore Ravens and Indianapolis Colts.
+He earned a Pro Bowl selection with the Cowboys in 2007.
 He was also the first freshman and only the second defensive back to lead the school in tackles, recording 104 (57 solo).